Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

 \item[$\boldsymbol{m < \frac{n - 1}{3}}$:] In this case, we form $T_1$ and $T_2$ as follows: Initially, both $T_1$ and $T_2$ consist of the gravity root $r$.
 We then consider the subtrees rooted at the children of $r$ in increasing order of their size.
 At any given step, we insert the currently examined subtree to the smaller of $T_1$ or $T_2$ by attaching it to $r$.
 At the end of this procedure, the difference in size between the $T_1$ and $T_2$ is at most the size of the biggest subtree rooted at a child of $r$, that is, at most $m$.
-Therefore the size of the largest of $T_1$ and $T_2$ is bounded by $\frac{n-m}{2} + m < \frac{n + m -1}{2} < \frac{2 n + 1}{3}$. \end{description} \end{proof}
+Therefore the size of the largest of $T_1$ and $T_2$ is bounded by $\frac{n-m}{2} + m < \frac{n + m +1}{2} < \frac{2 n + 1}{3}$. \end{description} \end{proof}

-Algorithm~\ref{algo:4_quadrants} describes at a high level our \emph{four-quadrant} monotone tree drawing algorithm.
+\Cref{algo:4_quadrants} describes at a high level our \emph{four-quadrant} monotone tree drawing algorithm.
 Let $T$ be the input tree with gravity root $r$.
-Let $T_1$ and $T_2$, $|T_1|\geq |T_2|$, be the two subtrees of $T$ according to Lemma~\ref{lemma:group}.
+Let $T_1$ and $T_2$, $|T_1|\geq |T_2|$, be the two subtrees of $T$ according to \Cref{lemma:group}.
 We draw the tree in two steps.
-In the first step, we draw $T_1$ according to Algorithm~\ref{algo:2_quadrants}.
+In the first step, we draw $T_1$ according to the ``two-quadrands'' \Cref{algo:2_quadrants}.
 In doing so, we take special care to place the path from the gravity root $r^\prime$ of $T_1$ to $r$ on the $X$-axis with the appropriate change in the embedding of $T_1$.
-In the second step, we draw $T_2$ according to Algorithm~\ref{algo:1_quadrant}.
+In the second step, we draw $T_2$ according to the traditional ``one-quadrant'' \Cref{algo:1_quadrant}.
 Then, we combine the drawing of $T_1$ with the reflect on the x axis of the drawing of $T_2$.
-The way we combine the two drawings is demonstrated in Figure~\ref{fig:4_quadrands}.
+The way we combine the two drawings is demonstrated in \Cref{fig:4_quadrands}.
 The drawing produced is monotone and its grid size is bounded by $\floor{\frac{3}{4} \left(n+2\right)} \times \floor{\frac{3}{4} \left( n+2\right)}$.

 The next strategy explains how to change the embedding of $T_1$ in order to place the path from the gravity root $r^\prime$ of $T_1$ to $r$ on the x-axis and to the left of $r^\prime$.